DMBlakeley/homebridge-awair2/README.md

 `verbose` | Whether to log results from API data calls (OPTIONAL, default = `false`).
 Requires `logging` to be `true`.
 `carbonDioxideThreshold` | (OPTIONAL, default = `0` [i.e. OFF], the level at which HomeKit will trigger an alert for the CO2 in ppm)
 `carbonDioxideThresholdOff` | (OPTIONAL, default = `0` [i.e. `carbonDioxideThreshold`], the level at which HomeKit will turn off the trigger alert for the CO2 in ppm, to ensure that it doesn't trigger on/off too frequently choose a number lower than `carbonDioxideThreshold`)
+`ignoredDevices` | Array of Awair device macAddresses to be excluded from HomeKit (OPTIONAL).

 # Resources